iruojefaith/chrome-extension/README.md

 6. **Extension Added:**

-   - You should now see the HelpMeOut extension listed among your Chrome extensions.
+   - You should now see the HelpmeOut extension listed among your Chrome extensions.
    - You can as well pin the extension.

 ## Usage